Modular Networks for Compositional Instruction Following: Introduction

 Work on grounded instruction following \cite{macmahon2006walk,vogel2010learning,tellex2011understanding,chen2011navigation,artzi2013instructions} has recently been driven by sequence-to-sequence models \cite{Mei16Instructions,hermann2017grounded}, which allow end-to-end grounding of linguistically-rich instructions into equally-rich visual contexts \cite{misra2018mapping,anderson2018vision,chen2019touchdown}.
 These sequence-to-sequence models are \emph{monolithic}: they consist of a single network structure which is applied identically to every example in the dataset.

 Monolithic instruction following models typically perform well when evaluated on test data from the same distribution seen during training.
-However, they often struggle in two different types of out-of-domain generalization (Figure~\ref{fig:generalization_conditions}).
-First, monolithic models can fail to generalize to new environments or unseen visual contexts \cite{anderson2018vision,hu2019you,zhang2020diagnosing}.
-Second, monolithic models often struggle in \textit{compositional generalization}: composing atomic parts, such as actions or goals, where the parts are seen in training but their compositions are not \cite{lake2017generalization,ruis2020benchmark,hill2020environmental}.
+However, they often struggle in \textit{compositional generalization}: composing atomic parts, such as actions or goals, where the parts are seen in training but their compositions are not \cite{lake2017generalization,ruis2020benchmark,hill2020environmental}.

-In this work, we improve both types of generalization in instruction following with \emph{modular networks}, which have been successful in non-embodied language grounding tasks \citep{andreas2016neural,hu2017learning,cirik2018using,yu2018mattnet,mao2019neuro,han2019visual} and in following synthetic instructions or symbolic policy descriptions \citep{andreas2017modular,oh_2017,das2018neural}.
+In this work, we improve compositional generalization in instruction following with \emph{modular networks}, which have been successful in non-embodied language grounding tasks \citep{andreas2016neural,hu2017learning,cirik2018using,yu2018mattnet,mao2019neuro,han2019visual} and in following synthetic instructions or symbolic policy descriptions \citep{andreas2017modular,oh_2017,das2018neural}.
 Modular networks split the decision making process into a set of neural modules.
-Modules are each specialized for some function, composed into a network with structure specific to each example, and trained jointly to complete the task.
+Modules are each specialized for some function, composed into a structure specific to each example, and trained jointly to complete the task.

-Prior work has found that modular networks can generalize to new environments or domains through module specialization \cite{hu_19,blukis20a}, and that modular networks often perform well in compositional generalization because of their composable structure \citep{devin2017learning,andreas2017modular,bahdanau2018systematic,purushwalkam2019task}.
+Prior work has found that modular networks often perform well in compositional generalization because of their composable structure \citep{devin2017learning,andreas2017modular,bahdanau2018systematic,purushwalkam2019task}, and that they can generalize to new environments or domains through module specialization \cite{hu_19,blukis20a}.
 However, all this work has either focused on grounding tasks without a temporal component or used a network structure which is not predicted from language.

-We propose a modular architecture for embodied vision-and-language instruction following, and find that this architecture improves generalization in out-of-domain settings.
-We define separate sequence-to-sequence modules per type of \emph{\subtask} (such as navigation, picking up objects, cleaning them, and placing them in particular locations).
+We propose a modular architecture for embodied vision-and-language instruction following\footnote{Code and dataset splits may be found at \href{https://github.com/rcorona/modular_compositional_alfred}{github.com/rcorona/modular\_compositional\_alfred}.}, and find that this architecture improves generalization on unseen compositions of \emph{\subtasks} (such as navigation, picking up objects, cleaning them, etc.).
+We define separate sequence-to-sequence modules per type of subgoal.
 These modules are strung together to execute complex high-level tasks.
-We train a controller to predict a sequence of subgoal types from language instructions, which determines the order to execute the modules.
+We train a controller to predict a sequence of subgoal types from language instructions, which determines the order in which to execute the modules.